-The Impact of Ergonomic Interventions on Human Whole-body Vibration of Heavy Machinery Drivers of Sarcheshmeh Copper Complex
+The Impact of Ergonomic Interventions on the Whole Body Vibration of Mining Machinery Drivers in Sarcheshmeh Copper Complex

 Dundurs J, Whole-body vibration at work of urban traffic drivers.
 Acta medica Lituanica, 2001; 8(4).